christofferholmstedt/linux-wpan-dev/README.md

 * ```git clone https://github.com/christofferholmstedt/linux-wpan-dev```
 * ```./linux-wpan-dev/scripts/download_prerequisites.sh```
-  * Run this script first to clone (with git) both the bluetooth-next repository and the U-Boot repository from @swarren.
+  * Run this script first to clone (with git) both the bluetooth-next repository and the U-Boot repository (U-Boot from @swarren)
 * ```./linux-wpan-dev/scripts/patch_and_build.sh```
   * Run this script as the second step to build the linux kernel and U-Boot.
 All artifacts will be put in the "output" folder